 The Future of Aging: Bright Spots in Policy and Practice

-This panel highlights promising models and tools making real progress on critical supports that impact our ability to age well—including housing, caregiving, intergenerational community building, and financial security.
-Through innovative approaches, panelists will share bright spots that are driving meaningful change and have the potential for broader adoption.
+This panel highlighted promising models and tools making real progress on critical supports that impact our ability to age well—including housing, caregiving, intergenerational community building, and financial security.
+Through innovative approaches, panelists shared bright spots that are driving meaningful change and have the potential for broader adoption.
 Not just for those who are older now, but for all of us who hope to age with dignity, security, and connection in the future.
-Join us to explore how these solutions are creating a stronger, more supportive aging experience.
+We explored how these solutions are creating a stronger, more supportive aging experience.

 - Identify innovative models and tools for addressing housing, caregiving, intergenerational community, and financial security challenges.